 In today's competitive labor market, employers are constantly looking for ways to attract and retain top talent.
 In many cases, offering an attractive salary alone isn't enough.
-PeopleKeep's 2024 Employee Benefits Survey found that 81% of employees said an employer’s benefits package is an important factor in whether or not they accept a job.
+PeopleKeep's 2024 Employee Benefits Survey found that 81% of employees said an employer's benefits package is an important factor in whether they accept a job.

 In this article, we'll explore the key benefits employees value most and explain how you can offer them at your organization.

 Employee benefits have emerged as one of the most important aspects of job satisfaction.
-While they may vary from company to company, certain types of employee benefits consistently rank higher than others in their impact on well-being and loyalty.
+While they may vary from company to company, certain types of employee perks consistently rank higher than others in their impact on well-being and loyalty.

 Health coverage is one of the most important benefits employers can offer their workers.
 Findings from our survey show that 92% of employees rated health benefits as important.